Shahnaz Pahlavi

-Shahnaz Pahlavi (شهناز پهلوی, born 27 October 1940) is the first child of the Shah of Iran, Mohammad Reza Pahlavi, and his first wife, Princess Fawzia of Egypt.
+Princess Shahnaz Pahlavi (شهناز پهلوی, born 27 October 1940) is the first child of the former Shah of Iran, Mohammad Reza Pahlavi, and his first wife, Fawzia of Egypt.

 Early life and education

-Shahnaz Pahlavi was born in Tehran on 27 October 1940.
-She is the only child of Mohammad Reza Pahlavi and his first wife Princess Fawzia.
-Shahnaz is the half-sister of Crown Prince Reza Pahlavi, Princess Farahnaz Pahlavi, Prince Ali Reza Pahlavi II and Princess Leila Pahlavi – the four children of the Shah by his third wife, Farah Pahlavi.
+Shahnaz Pahlavi was born in Tehran on 27 October 1940, a year before the accession of her father to the throne.
+She is the only child of Mohammad Reza Pahlavi and his first wife Queen Fawzia.
+Shahnaz is the paternal half-sister of Crown Prince Reza Pahlavi, Princess Farahnaz Pahlavi, Prince Ali Reza Pahlavi II and Princess Leila Pahlavi – the four children of the Shah by his third wife, Farah Pahlavi.
 Her maternal grandparents were King Fuad I and Queen Nazli of Egypt; and her paternal grandparents were Reza Shah and Queen Tadj ol-Molouk of Iran.
 She is also the niece of King Farouk I of Egypt and thus a cousin of the last Egyptian king, Fuad II.

 Shahnaz Pahlavi was educated in a Belgian boarding school, the Lycée Léonie de Waha, in Liège and then in Switzerland.

 Personal life

-Her father had plans for Shahnaz's marriage with King Faisal of Iraq which was not materialized due to her unwillingness.
-Her first marriage, at age sixteen, was to Ardeshir Zahedi on 11 October 1957, at Golestan Palace in Tehran.
+Her father had plans for Shahnaz's marriage with King Faisal of Iraq which did not materialise due to her unwillingness.
+Her first marriage, at age sixteen, was to Ardeshir Zahedi on 11 October 1957, at Golestan Palace, Tehran.
 He was one-time Iranian foreign minister and twice Iranian ambassador to the United States (1957–64 and 1972–79).
-Zahedi and she first met in Germany in 1955.
+She and Zahedi first met in Germany in 1955.
 The couple have one daughter, Princess (styled "Vala Gohari") Mahnaz Zahedi (born 2 December 1958).
 They divorced in 1964.

 Shahnaz later married Khosrow Jahanbani in February 1971 at the Iranian Embassy, Paris.
-Their marriage lasted until Jahanbani's death in April 2014.
-They have one son, Keykhosrow (born 20 November 1971), and one daughter, Fawzia (born 1973).
+Their marriage lasted until Jahanbani's death on 13 April 2014.
+They have a son, Keykhosrow (born 20 November 1971), and a daughter, Fawzia (born 1973).

-During her father's reign, Shahnaz had investments in agricultural enterprises and assembly plants of Honda bicycles and motorcycles.
+During her father's reign, Shahnaz had investments in agricultural enterprises and assembly plants of Honda bicycles and motorcycles in Iran.

 Later years

-Since the Iranian Revolution Shahnaz Pahlavi has lived in Switzerland.
+Since the Iranian Revolution, Shahnaz Pahlavi has lived in Switzerland.
 She has Swiss citizenship.
 In December 2013 Shahnaz Pahlavi was granted Egyptian citizenship by the Egyptian government.